Maaack/Godot-Plugin-Updater/addons/plugin_updater/README.md

 Provide a generic solution for plugins hosted on open-source repositories to provide automatic updates through the editor.

+Any updates available will appear under the `Project > Tools > Update Plugins...` menu item.

 Currently, only GitHub is supported, but other platforms are planned.